NL33/electron-git/README.md

     - add another default icon for if other windows' icons don't work
     - add chrome icon manually to show up if chrome tab icon doesn't work
     - add google folder and doc icon for project focus manually

+- open dev tools, but only if in development

 -   Display flex does some wierd things: counters display : none (overriden here with !important in the hidewhileloading clas); and cuts off images in columns.
 - instead of display flex: can it work to make the tabs li s, and the image as the bullet point?